LiamRandall/bro-scripts/fire-scripts/README.md

 **NAME-fire-detail:** Warning, verbose.
 Print the raw variables out with some basic formating for each variable.

-**NAME-fire-detail-raw:** Warning verbose.
+**NAME-fire-detail-raw:** Warning, verbose.
 Just print each of the raw variable out to the screen as each event fires.

+**capture-events.bro:** Warning, very verbose.
+Capture all events and print their contents in one file.

 ### Usage